readywater/divergeweekly/content/blog/9/index.md

 [[region | MENA]]
 |[Why Lebanon’s Protesters Are Back](https://foreignpolicy.com/2020/05/01/lebanon-protests-back-streets-economic-crisis-debt-default-lockdown/)
 |Lebanon is always interesting.
 But after decades of corruption, foreign manipulation, bad luck, and war, the country is in a uniquely vulnerable position for the economic fallout of this virus.
-Perhaps the only way out an fraught dependency of an IMF loan.
+Perhaps the only way out: a fraught dependency on an IMF loan.

 [[region | Africa]]
 |[COVID-19 in Africa: “Know your Epidemic, Act on its Politics.”](https://blogs.lse.ac.uk/crp/2020/03/31/covid-19-in-africa-know-your-epidemic-act-on-its-politics/)